Imaging-Lab-HUJI/Fluorescence-Computational-Imaging-Through-Scattering-Layers/README.md

 # Noninvasive megapixel fluorescence microscopy through scattering layers by a virtual reflection-matrix

-This repository contains the implementation of the I-CLASS algorithm for incoherent data, such as fluorescence, as described in Noninvasive megapixel fluorescence microscopy through scattering layers by a virtual reflection-matrix (arxiv 2312.16065).
+This repository contains the implementation of the I-CLASS algorithm for incoherent data, such as fluorescence, as described in "Noninvasive megapixel fluorescence microscopy through scattering layers by a virtual reflection-matrix" ([arxiv 2312.16065](https://arxiv.org/abs/2312.16065)).
 The algorithm is applied to example measurement data, which can be downloaded from the provided link.
 The repository includes improved memory efficiency enhancements as described in the paper.

 ## Content of the Repository